Natural Graph Wavelet Packet Dictionaries: Applications in Graph Signal Approximation

-In order to examine the performance difference between the VM-NGWP best basis and the PC-NGWP best basis, we display the most important nine basis vectors in Figures \ref{fig:toronto-fp-top9} and \ref{fig:toronto-fp-top9-pc}.
-We note that the top VM-NGWP best basis vectors exhibit different spatial scales: the basis vectors \#2 and \#9 are rather localized while the basis vectors \#1, \#3, \#4, \#7, \#8 are of medium scale trying to characterize the pedestrian data around the most crowded lower middle region.
-Then, there are coarse scale basis vectors such as \#1 and \#5.
-The basis vectors \#5 and \#6 try to delineate the boundary between the high and the low pedestrian volume regions.
+In order to examine the performance difference between the VM-NGWP best basis and the PC-NGWP best basis, we display their 16 most significant basis vectors in Figs.~\ref{fig:toronto-fp-top16} and \ref{fig:toronto-fp-top16-pc}, respectively.
+We note that the top VM-NGWP best basis vectors exhibit local to intermediate spatial scales.
+The basis vectors with $j=1$ (Fig.~\ref{fig:toronto-fp-top16}d, l, m, n, o, p) are highly localized at certain nodes within the dense downtown region while the basis vectors with $j=2, 3, 4$ (Fig.~\ref{fig:toronto-fp-top16}b, c, f, g, h, i, j, k) try to characterize the pedestrian volume within the downtown region and its neighbors as oriented edge detectors.
+The top basis vector $\bpsi^{(4)}_{0,2}$ in Fig.~\ref{fig:toronto-fp-top16}a works as a local averaging operator around the downtown region.